 I am so glad that I did.

 I changed up the recipe a bit by substituting some of my compost-grown butternut squash for the potato; I also threw in some spinach toward the end instead of celery.
-I was pretty sure I’d like this soup- the fusion of Indian and Thai flavors was so appealing- but I was not at all prepared to fall head over heels in love with it.
+I was pretty sure I’d like this Chicken Soup with Butternut Squash- the fusion of Indian and Thai flavors was so appealing- but I was not at all prepared to fall head over heels in love with it.
 It’s very beautiful, healthy and so tasty, though…I’m pretty sure you’ll adore it, too.

 I used homegrown fresh lemongrass and I purchased my dried kaffir lime leaves at Kalystyans in NYC.
 The soup won’t quite be the same without these, so do try to find them if you can (many Asian markets carry both, I believe).